How Much Do Closed Captioning Services Cost? (And Why Price Isn’t Everything)

 Once you know how the pricing model works, the next question is whether the vendor provides bulk discounts.
 In some cases, vendors will let you pre-purchase a bulk number of hours, providing you with sometimes significant discounts.
 Then whenever you upload content, it will deduct from that bulk credit.
 This is a great way to make captioning more cost-effective at scale.

-Utilizing Technology to Bring Costs Down
+Utilizing Technology to Decrease Costs

 At 3Play Media, we use a mix of technology and human editors to bring costs down.
 All our transcriptionists are US based, and only one transcriptionist is assigned per file.